Aliases for HRH3 Gene

 GeneCards Summary for HRH3 Gene

 HRH3 (Histamine Receptor H3) is a Protein Coding gene.
-Diseases associated with HRH3 include hepatic coma and sleep disorder.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include histamine receptor activity.
-An important paralog of this gene is CHRM4.
+Diseases associated with HRH3 include Hepatic Coma and Kleine-Levin Hibernation Syndrome.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and histamine receptor activity.
+An important paralog of this gene is HRH4.